 next up previous [pdf]

-Next: Abandoned theory for matching Up: Empty bins and inverse Previous: SEARCHING THE SEA OF
+Next: Abandoned theory for matching Up: Regularization is model styling Previous: SEARCHING THE SEA OF

 In Chapter [*] we defined linear interpolation as the extraction of values from between mesh points.
-In a typical setup (occasionally the role of data and model are swapped), a model is given on a uniform mesh and we solve the easy problem of extracting values between the mesh points with subroutine lint1() [*].
+In a typical setup (occasionally the role of data and model are swapped), a model is given on a uniform mesh, and we solve the easy problem of extracting values between the mesh points with subroutine lint1().
 The genuine problem is the inverse problem, which we attack here.
 Data values are sprinkled all around, and we wish to find a function on a uniform mesh from which we can extract that data by linear interpolation.
 The adjoint operator for subroutine lint1() simply piles data back into its proper location in model space without regard to how many data values land in each region.
-Thus some model values may have many data points added to them while other model values get none.
-We could interpolate by minimizing the energy in the model gradient, or that in the second derivative of the model, or that in the output of any other roughening filter applied to the model.
+Thus, some locations may receive much data while other locations get none.
+We could interpolate by minimizing the energy in the model gradient, in the second derivative of the model, or in any roughening model.

 Formalizing now our wish that data $\bold d$ be extractable by linear interpolation $\bold F$, from a model $\bold m$, and our wish that application of a roughening filter with an operator $\bold A$ have minimum energy, we write the fitting goals: